bthalpin/Job-Tracker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-Job Tracker is an app that uses web scraping to allow you to quickly and easily organize your job opportunities.
+In the fast paced job hunting world, it can be difficult to keep track of all the information for the jobs that you are applying to.
+JobTracker is an easy to use app where you can save job postings to allow you to quickly and easily organize your job opportunities.
+Make use of the job post scraping feature to quickly grab some information from the posting to help you fill out the description.

 ## Table of Contents